AleksHodur/festgangs-first-project/README.md

 Command `node app` to run the application.

-Tap `localhost:3000` on your browser and you're done :)
+Type `localhost:3000` on your browser and you're done :)